CrystalSystems/crystal-v2.0/README.md

 3. To search the content (this component will be published in the [repository](https://github.com/CrystalSystems/crystal-v2.0) at a later date), MongoDB Full-Text Search is used based on the [$text](https://www.mongodb.com/docs/manual/reference/operator/query/text/) operator.

 4. Added user status (online/offline).
 The logic is implemented using WebSocket ([frontend](https://github.com/CrystalSystems/crystal-v2.0/blob/main/frontend/src/shared/hooks/useWebSocket/useWebSocket.js) | [backend]([</a>](https://github.com/CrystalSystems/crystal-v2.0/blob/main/backend/src/core/engine/web/websocket.js))).
+Added display of the time of the last visit to the site.

 5. Multer has been replaced by [Sharp](https://github.com/CrystalSystems/crystal-v2.0/blob/main/backend/src/shared/utils/sharp/sharp-upload.js).

+6. Added the ability to upload GIF images for posts and user avatar/banner.
+GIFs are sanitized through special logic in sharp-upload.js to ensure cybersecurity.
+All images except GIF are converted to WebP.

 6. Added the ability to specify the user's gender.